Cyber-Skills-Academy/Security-Analyst-Learning-Path-Labs/LAB-01-CIA/README.md

 ## Getting Started

 1. Clone this repository to your local machine using `git clone https://github.com/Cyber-Skills-Academy/Security-Analyst-Learning-Path-Labs.git`.
-2. Navigate to the repository directory on your computer.
+2. Navigate to the repository directory on your computer using `cd LAB-01-CIA`
 3. Follow the detailed instructions in each part of the lab.

 ## Part 1: Confidentiality with Encryption